aliblackwell/aliblackwell.com/website/pages/about.md

 ---
 title: About
-layout: layouts/page.njk
+layout: layouts/contents-page.njk
-permalink: '/about/'
+permalink: /about/
 eleventyNavigation:
   key: About
-  order: 1
+  order: 0
+  parent: Primary
 ---
+We have a website.